nicholas-j-denning/NullSet/README.md

 - Root: Outputs root note of current chord
 - Out: Outputs quantized polyphonic signal

+This is a uniform quantizer where every note has an evenly sized range of inputs.
+So, for a C major chord, [0,0.333) quantizes to C, [0.333, 0.666) to E, and [0.666,1.0) to G.

+This behavior makes it so that random input voltages will be evenly distributed between each note, and so that sending in triangle or saw LFO produces an evenly timed arpeggio.

 ## Quick Melody

 Generate a melody by aliasing an oscillator with random frequency.
 Can also generate polyphonic chords.